strandjs/IntroLabs/IntroClassFiles/Tools/IntroClass/limacharlie/limacharlie.md

 `https://app.limacharlie.io/login`

-Once the webpage loads, you will see a link at the bottom that says "Create an account"
+Once the webpage loads, Click "Create an account"

 <img src="attachments/register_an_account.PNG" alt="register an account" width="300" />

-Click the link

 You will see a field to setup an account